rafael-santiago/helios/src/include/doc/hc/README.md

 All hc functions are under the "hc" include directory.

-Following you'll find descriptions about the main hc functions and how to use them.
+Following you will find descriptions about the main hc functions and how to use them.

 # More about some hc functions